- Intestate Share

 Surviving Spouse Rights In Rhode Island When There Is No Will

-- Surviving Descendants: If the decedent had surviving descendants, the surviving spouse has the right to 1/2 of decedent’s personal property, and a life estate in the decedent’s real property.
+- Surviving Descendants: If the decedent had surviving descendants, the surviving spouse has the right to 1/2 of decedent’s personal property.

 Surviving Spouse’s Right To An Elective Share

-The elective share entitles a surviving spouse to elect to receive a distribution in an amount equal to the value of the statutory life estate interests in real property owned by the decedent.
+The elective share entitles a surviving spouse to elect to receive a distribution in an amount equal to the (a) life estate and allowance of an intestate decedent’s real estate pursuant to RI Gen L 33-1-5 and 33-1-6, and (b) share of an intestate’s personal estate pursuant to RI L 33-1-10.
 This is in addition to furnishings, household items, and other exempt personal property.

 Surviving Spouse Allowances And Exemptions

 A surviving spouse in Rhode Island also has the right to certain allowances and exemptions.
-These rights include exempt property, and a support allowance.
+These rights include exempt property (RI Gen L 33-10-1), and a support allowance (RI Gen L 33-10-3).
 The period for the support allowance is not to exceed six months from the date of decedent’s death, but can be extended in the court’s discretion.